10 Different Types of Fish With Legs

 9. Axolotl

-Contrary to popular belief, the axolotl isn’t actually a fish.
+These cutest animals in the world are contrary to popular belief, isn’t actually a fish.
 It is easy to confuse this species for one with limbs and a dorsal fin due to its incredibly prominent gills.
 The Mexican walking angler fish is the most common name for it.
-This strange little creature is actually a neotenic amphibian.
+This strange little creature is actually a neotenic amphibian and one of the most popular freshwater animals in the world.

 If you’re curious about what it alludes to, it’s a salamander that changes but keeps its lungs and stays in the sea.
 It’s a species of amphibious animal that has historically been connected to fish.
 Axolotls are commonly maintained as pets in aquariums despite being marine animals that can be found in a warm ocean.